8libra/python101/unit06/README.md

 In this unit you will learn to:
 - Open a file to read textual data
+- Open a file to write textual data
 - Read CSV files
-- Open a file to write textual data
 - Write CSV files

 ## 6.1 Why files?

-*Files* contain data we want to analyze, and we can store results of analysis in files to share with others.
+*Files* contain data we want to analyze, and we can save results of analysis in files to share with others.
 We will be learning to read from and write to files on disk.

 ## 6.2 File Operations